TheOdinProject/curriculum/ruby/basic_ruby/loops.md

 ### Times Loop

-If you need to run a loop for a specified number of times, then look no further than the trusty `#times` loop.
+If you need to run a loop for a specified number of times, then look no further than the trusty `#.times` loop.
 It works by iterating through a loop a specified number of times and even throws in the bonus of accessing the number it's currently iterating through.

 ~~~ruby
 5.times do